Terje Søviknes: Second term as deputy leader

 Søviknes was re-elected as the party's second deputy leader at the party congress on 5 May 2019, succeeding Ketil Solvik-Olsen who didn't stand for re-election citing family reasons.
 In 2021, following Siv Jensen's announced departure as party leader, Søviknes said he was open to continue as second deputy leader if Listhaug was elected her successor.
 Listhaug was subsequently elected party leader at the party convention, with Ketil Solvik-Olsen as first deputy leader, while Søviknes was re-elected as second deputy.

 Mayor of Bjørnafjorden

 He was the Bjørnafjorden Progress Party's mayoral candidate in the 2023 local elections.
 His party became the largest party and soon after announced that they would be working with the Conservatives for the next council term, and that he would become mayor and the Conservatives' Marie Bruarøy deputy mayor.
 Both officially assumed office on 19 October.

 In December 2023, he acknowledged that he had been storing 30 lobsters beyond the peacetime deadline of 1 December, which the Norwegian Directorate of Fisheries uncovered during an inspection of his dock on 4 December.

 Personal life

 Søviknes married Janniche Askeland in 1998 and they have two children together.
 In October 2011 they announced that they were separating.
-Søviknes is an avid bridge enthusiast and former president of the Os Bridge Club.
+Søviknes is an avid bridge (card game) enthusiast and former president of the Os Bridge Club.